Oyster: Human history

 Middens testify to the prehistoric importance of oysters as food, with some middens in New South Wales, Australia, dated at ten thousand years.
 They have been cultivated in Japan from at least 2000 BC.
 In the United Kingdom, the town of Whitstable is noted for oyster farming from beds on the Kentish Flats that have been used since Roman times.
 The borough of Colchester holds an annual Oyster Feast each October, at which "Colchester Natives" (the native oyster, Ostrea edulis) are consumed.
 The United Kingdom hosts several other annual oyster festivals; for example, Woburn Oyster Festival is held in September.
 In fact, in Victorian England, it was quite common for people to go to the pub and enjoy their favorite beer with some oysters.
-They quickly realized that the "rich, sweet, malty stouts" were great with the "briny, creamy oyster."
-Then Brewers found that oyster shells naturally clarify a beer and they started putting crushed oyster shells into their brews.
+They quickly realized that the "rich, sweet, malty stouts" were great with the "briny, creamy oyster".
+Then brewers found that oyster shells naturally clarify a beer and they started putting crushed oyster shells into their brews.
 The first known brewery to start this was in 1938 at the Hammerton Brewery in London.
 That is where the oyster stout was first started.

 The French seaside resort of Cancale in Brittany is noted for its oysters, which also date from Roman times.
 Sergius Orata of the Roman Republic is considered the first major merchant and cultivator of oysters.
 Using his considerable knowledge of hydraulics, he built a sophisticated cultivation system, including channels and locks, to control the tides.
 He was so famous for this, the Romans used to say he could breed oysters on the roof of his house.

 In the early 19th century, oysters were cheap and mainly eaten by the working class.
 Throughout the 19th century, oyster beds in New York Harbor became the largest source of oysters worldwide.
 On any day in the late 19th century, six million oysters could be found on barges tied up along the city's waterfront.
 They were naturally quite popular in New York City, and helped initiate the city's restaurant trade.
 New York's oystermen became skilled cultivators of their beds, which provided employment for hundreds of workers and nutritious food for thousands.
 Eventually, rising demand exhausted many of the beds.
 To increase production, they introduced foreign species, which brought disease; effluent and increasing sedimentation from erosion destroyed most of the beds by the early 20th century.
 Oysters' popularity has put ever-increasing demands on wild oyster stocks.
 This scarcity increased prices, converting them from their original role as working-class food to their current status as an expensive delicacy.

-In the United Kingdom, the native variety (Ostrea edulis) requires five years to mature and is protected by an Act of Parliament during the May-to-August spawning season.
-The current market is dominated by the larger Pacific oyster and rock oyster varieties which are farmed year-round.
+In Britain, the native species (European flat oyster) has five years to mature and is protected by the people during their May-to-August spawning season.
+The current market is dominated by the larger Pacific oyster and Rock oyster species which are farmed year-round.